 This route is sometimes compared to Mt Rainier’s Liberty Ridge, scaled down slightly, more accessible, and “in” condition for a longer season.

-We guide the North Ridge at a 2:1 ratio with a maximum group size of 4 climbers and 2 guides.
+We guide the North Ridge at a 2:1 ratio.

 DAY 1 – Approach